 1. Sitting with Correct Posture

 Proper posture can provide pain relief, and you can still sit comfortably with sciatica for a desk job.
 The best practices for sitting that can alleviate sciatic nerve pain are as follows:

 - While sitting, your buttocks and back should be touching the back of a chair.
 Use a lumbar pillow to maintain a neutral spine.

 - Try to sit with an open hip angle.
-It can be done by placing a cushion on top of your chair to raise its height or, if possible, use a kneeling chair.
+It can be done by placing a cushion on top of your chair to raise its height or, if possible, using a kneeling chair.

-- If necessary to turn around, rotate your chair without twisting your spine.
+- If necessary turn around, and rotate your chair without twisting your spine.